mary-chapman/reading-list/README.md

 # reading-list
-a reading list built with react
+A simple reading list app built with React.js.
+The user can creat a reading list and then categorize said book as either "currently reading", "want to read", or "finished reading".